ffe

 - And Much, MUCH More!

-- And don't forget ffe comes with a Rastafarian-coloured logo!
+- And don't forget ffe comes with a Rastafarian-coloured icon!

 ffe uniquely uses MATOF™ technology to automatically update the output file name (and extension) to match your encoding parameters; you can tweak-and-go, working at a rapid pace, without obliterating any of your previous tests.
 And then know exactly what parameters were used to encode each and every one of them, all without making notes.